 Durable consumer products are goods like cars, refrigerators and furniture that last a relatively long time.
 Consumers can put durable products to use again and again.
 By product type, note that all shopping products and speciality products are considered as durable consumer products.

 Non-durable consumer products (ND) are goods that are not re-used once consumed.
 Alcoholic beverages and bananas are examples of non-durable goods.
 Convenience products are uniquely non-durable consumer products.

-Based on the product types identified in the above table, 74 of Australia’s highest-value consumer imported products are durable while 26 are classified as non-durable items that are used one time only.
+Based on the product types identified in the above table, 77 of Australia’s highest-value consumer imported products are durable while 23 are classified as non-durable items that are used one time only.

 Fastest-Growing Consumer Imports

 Listed below are the top 10 consumer products imported into Australia that experienced the highest percentage increases in spending from 2020 to 2021.

 - Yachts, canoes, row boats: Up 88.2% ($525.3 million)

 - Processed petroleum oils: Up 67.2% ($19.1 billion)

 - Electric storage batteries: Up 54.2% ($1.2 billion)